Braulio Carrillo National Park (Costa Rica)

 Due to the large altitudinal gradient spanning the park, annual precipitation varies.
 It ranges from 2,500 mm (98 in) on the slopes overlooking the Central Valley to 5,734 mm (225 in) on the Caribbean slope.
 As a result, temperatures vary from a minimum of 3 °C (37.4 °F) to a maximum of 24 °C (75 °F).

 Flora and Fauna

 More than 90% of the park is covered in primary forest.
 Landscapes include the Talamancan montane forests at high elevations and the Isthmian-Atlantic moist forests at low elevations.

 Braulio Carrillo National Park has one of the highest levels of biodiversity in Costa Rica.
 From its high-altitude cloud forests to the lowland tropical rainforests, it has one of the highest levels of biodiversity in Costa Rica.

 Species biodiversity is significant, with 600 identified species of trees, over 530 species of birds and 135 species of mammals cataloged.

-The area near Barva is home to the elusive frog Pristimantis altae, and the venomous bushmaster snake.
-Examples of birds found include the solitary eagle, the bare-necked umbrellabird, as well as several species of hummingbirds.
+The area near Barva is home to the elusive frog Pristimantis altae and the venomous bushmaster snake.
+Examples of birds found include the solitary eagle, the bare-necked umbrellabird, and several species of hummingbirds.